luox-app/luox/src/javascript/components/About.md

 To the extent permitted in law, we accept no liability for any loss or damage which may be suffered by you or by other parties as a direct or indirect result of using our site (including loss of profit, loss of opportunity, loss of business, and consequential loss).

-We are not responsible for viruses and you must not introduce them
+We are not responsible for viruses and you must not introduce them.

 We do not guarantee that our site will be secure or free from bugs or viruses.

 You are responsible for configuring your information technology, computer programmes and platform to access our site.
 You should use your own virus protection software.

 You must not misuse our site by knowingly introducing viruses, trojans, worms, logic bombs or other material that is malicious or technologically harmful.
 You must not attempt to gain unauthorised access to our site, the server on which our site is stored or any server, computer or database connected to our site.
 You must not attack our site via a denial-of-service attack or a distributed denial-of service attack.
 By breaching this provision, you would commit a criminal offence under the Computer Misuse Act 1990.
 We will report any such breach to the relevant law enforcement authorities and we will co-operate with those authorities by disclosing your identity to them.
 In the event of such a breach, your right to use our site will cease immediately.